bantunesfranco/Brick_Breaker/README.md

 ### Hard
 If you're looking for a bit of a challenge.
 Eveything will move alot faster wich makes it harder to track the ball moving around.
 Bricks will have more hp.

+## Installation and use
+To install the packages needed by the program: \
+    `pip install -r requirements.txt`

+To run the program: \
+  `python brick_breaker.py`